 Generating electricity from the power of water represents large amounts of clean, renewable energy.
 Seventy-one percent of the earth's surface is covered by water.
-The world's hydropower potential amounts to 20 million Gwh/a and only 25 percent of this has been developed so far.
+So far, the installed world's hydropower potential is 4 million GWh/year.
+There remains a huge hydropower potential of 16 million GWh/year.